 Columbia does not practice infant baptism, since we believe that a person should not be baptized until they are old enough to understand their commitment to Christ.
 As a congregation, we do celebrate the commitment of families to Jesus Christ upon the arrival of a new child.
 Some people and churches call this “child dedication,” but it is really a public commitment offered by the child’s parents that they will raise their child in a Christ-honoring home.
 Many churches perform family dedications en masse, often on Mother’s Day.
 We perform each family dedication individually, because we believe the arrival of each new child into a Christian family is a sacred and special moment that warrants the church’s celebration.

 Columbia was founded in 1856 by a group of seven men and women who joined together to form a new church in the small community of Falls Church, Virginia.
 Originally on Broad Street, it moved to its current location in 1909 to accommodate its need for more space.
-Since then it has grown steadily with the community and has started many innovative programs and ministries including multiple language congregations, a Child Development Center, the Columbia Institute of Fine Arts, the Columbia Center for Missions, and World Friends (an ESOL program); and a partnership with the India Baptist Convention, the John Leland Center for Theological Studies and World Vision International to name just a few.
+Since then it has grown steadily with the community and has started many innovative programs and ministries including multiple language congregations, a Child Development Center, the Columbia Institute of Fine Arts, the Columbia Center for Missions, and World Friends (an ESOL program); and a partnership with the India Baptist Convention, World Vision International, and the John Leland Center for Theological Studies to name just a few.
 With the calling of Dr. Baucom as Senior Pastor, Columbia continues its rich history of serving people near the nation’s capital in innovative and exciting ways.